kyleichan/academic-kickstart/content/post/apple_health/index.md

   filter(value <= 50)
   ```

-Again, when we plot, we can adjust the y-limits to make everything fit better.
-I've also reversed the coloring so that readings that are low (around 40 bpm) are red and one that are high (around 50 bpm) are blue.
+Again, when we plot, we can adjust the y-axis limits to make everything fit better.
+I've also reversed the coloring so that readings that are low (around 40 bpm) are red and one that are high (around 50 bpm) are blue:
 ```
 windows()
 hr_spread %>%